 Image source: bible-history.com

-The ancient Jewish sanctuary and the Jewish feasts are patterned after God’s Plan of Salvation for Jews and Gentiles.
+The ancient Jewish sanctuary and the Jewish feasts foreshadow God’s Plan of Salvation for Jews and Gentiles.
 They contain the secret code for endtime prophecy.

 The Jewish Feasts

 Today’s study – Part 1 of Messiah’s Calendar – is based on the sanctuary and on the Hebrew feasts.
 I’ve shared with you before that the study of the ancient sanctuary is one of the teachings that has most increased my faith.
 Every aspect of the sanctuary points to a beautiful, precious truth about God’s Plan of Salvation for mankind.
 Every ritual and every sacrifice points not to bulls and goats, which cannot atone for sin, but points to Jesus: the pre-ordained Messiah of both Jews and Gentiles.

 The Bible says in Psalms 77:13: “Your way O Lord is in the sanctuary: who is so great a God as our God?”
 Who said that He was “the way, the truth and the life”?
 Jesus the Messiah of course.
 In math, if a = b and b = c, then a = c, right?
 This same reasoning applies here.
 If the Lord’s way = the sanctuary and Jesus = way, then Jesus = sanctuary.
 In other words, the entire sanctuary system of ancient Israel is imbued with the truth of the prophesied Messiah.
 Every apartment of the sanctuary and every article of furniture points to a phase of His ministry, to an aspect or an event.